Rage, tears and broken childhoods as Pakistan reels from massacre

 "I went to the CHM (hospital) yesterday and saw my principal's dead body," Tahir went on.
 "She was shot dead but the terrorists also slit her throat.
 They wanted to send a message to working women, I guess."

 Before the massacre, Tahir and his friends gathered every morning before classes to play basketball.
-Afternoons were reserved for cricket and soccer.
+Afternoons were reserved for cricket and football.
 Now, returning to the school will be an ordeal.

 "School is where we go everyday.
 It's like home, where we feel safe.
 Now it is littered with the memories of all those who died.
 They were all my brothers.
 It will be hard to go back."